Continuum Robot Localization using Distributed Time-of-Flight Sensors: Results and Discussion

 \subsection{Simulation}

 To isolate the effect of prior map accuracy on localization performance, we conducted a series of simulation experiments where the robot actuation was kept identical while varying the scenes.
 Three robot trajectories are executed in each of the 10 scenes (S0--S9).
 For each of the 30 trials, the prior map used was that of scene S0.
 The results are summarized in Table~\ref{tab:sim_results}.
 The simulation results show no noticeable degradation in localization performance when the prior map deviates from the true environment due to the addition or removal of geometries from the map.
 This is made possible through the use of the robust cost function employed with the ToF factors in this work.
-The accuracy shown in the simulation deviates greatly from the real-world results, primarily due to the role of the strain sensor data in the estimate, as well as the idealized nature of the simulated environment and comparatively small map deviations, among other sources of unmodelled error.
+The accuracy shown in the simulation deviates greatly from the real-world results, primarily due to the role of the strain sensor data in the estimate, as well as the idealized nature of the simulated environment and comparatively small map deviations, among other sources of unmodeled error.
+The strain sensor alone, in the absence of time-of-flight, does not provide enough information for accurate localization, resulting in `spatial drift' in the estimates.
+In this case, the error in the estimate increases from the base towards the tip, resulting in a large dip in tip accuracy compared to the fused time-of-flight and strain sensor setup.
+Likewise, time-of-flight without strain measurements results in estimates that frequently converge to local minima, due in large part to the radial symmetry of the environment.

 Side-by-side comparisons of the estimated robot shape against the simulated robot for the S8 scene are shown in Fig.~\ref{fig:sim_side_by_side}.
-Figure~\ref{fig:sim_S8_pcd} shows a side-by-side of the true scene, prior map, and reconstructed scene via ToF measurements and the method described in Section~\ref{sec:scene_reconstruction}.
+Fig.~\ref{fig:sim_S8_pcd} shows a side-by-side of the true scene, prior map, and reconstructed scene via ToF measurements and the method described in Section~\ref{sec:scene_reconstruction}.
 The scene is constructed using all estimates collected on scene S8.
 In the simulated environment, the small anomalies present are not large enough to significantly affect localization and scene reconstruction accuracy.